Vayots Dzor, Armenia: Noravank, Jermuk, Areni Wine and the Most Scenic Roads in the Country

 Areni and Wine Tourism

-The village of Areni is one of the main centers of wine tourism in Armenia.
+The village of Areni is the heart of Armenian wine culture and one of the most important stops in Vayots Dzor.

 Travelers can enjoy: